borconi/WifiLauncherforHUR/README.md

-# Wifi Launcher for Headunit Realoaded or AAGateWay
+# Wi-Fi Launcher for Headunit Reloaded or AAGateWay

 This app is a companion app which should be installed on the phone and it will facilitate the start of Android Auto in wireless mode for those users who use Headunit Reloaded or AAGateWay.